What’s the difference between hypoglycemia and hyperglycemia, and how can you tell which one you might have?

 Medical Conditions with Similar Sounding Names but Different Symptoms

-The symptoms of hypoglycemia are profuse sweating, feelings of dizziness and confusion, paleness, blurred vision, and irritability.
-Hyperglycemia can cause a person to urinate frequently, feel extreme thirst, dry mouth, irritability, and cause blurred vision.
-Keeping a glucometer on hand to test blood glucose levels helps people with diabetes or pre-diabetic to closely monitor their health.
+The symptoms of hypoglycemia are profuse sweating, dizziness, confusion, paleness, blurred vision, and irritability.
+Hyperglycemia can cause frequent urination, extreme thirst, dry mouth, irritability, and blurred vision.
+Keeping a glucometer on hand to test blood glucose levels helps people with diabetes or prediabetes closely monitor their health.
+For overall wellness tips while managing blood sugar, see our Healthy Living guide.
 When problems arise, they know what to do to bring their blood glucose levels down or up, whichever is appropriate at the time.

 You can experience both conditions as a diabetic.
 You may experience hypoglycemia by having your blood glucose levels tank or hyperglycemia by having them rise quickly.